MRU-COMP1502-2023/instructions/assignment_2.md

 Work with a partner

 ## The Problem
-In this assignment you will write software to for a toy store.
+In this assignment you will write software for a toy store.
 Your program will allow users to find, purchase, and list toys, as well as add and remove toys from the database.
-You will use object-orients concepts including **inheritance**, **abstraction**, and **interfaces**.
+You will use object-oriented concepts including **inheritance**, **abstraction**, and **interfaces**.

 ## Requirements
 Your project must have the following features and specifications: